realpython/python-guide/docs/scenarios/admin.rst

 .. code-block:: console

     knife cookbook create cookbook_name

-Chef clients run on every server that is part of your infrastructure and these regularly check with your Chef server to ensure your system is always aligned and represents the desired state.
-Since each individual server has its own distinct Chef client, each server configures itself and this distributed approach makes Chef a scalable automation platform.

 `Getting started with Chef <http://gettingstartedwithchef.com/first-steps-with-chef.html>`_ is a good starting point for Chef Beginners and many community maintained cookbooks that can